LiliaFramework/Lilia/documentation/docs/libraries/lia.time.md

 # Time Library

-This page lists time- and date-utilities.
+This page documents the functions for working with time utilities and time management.

 ---

 ## Overview

-The time library formats dates and converts relative times using Lua's built-in `os.date` and `os.time` functions.
-It also periodically synchronizes the client's `CurTime` with the server to reduce clock drift.
-Helpers are provided for phrases such as "time since" and for formatting dates.
+The time library (`lia.time`) provides a comprehensive system for managing time, date formatting, and time-related utilities in the Lilia framework.
+It includes time calculations, date formatting, and time conversion functionality.

 ---